mo7amedElfadil/bidOps/docs/web.md

 - English and Arabic content support
 - Award staging can trigger Monaqasat collector with date range (from/to)
 - Available ministry tenders view with request Go/No-Go approval CTA, promote-to-opportunity action, and purchase links
+- Navigation streamlined into Pipeline/Market/Admin groups with admin-only visibility
 - Future: AI/smart filtering for potential opportunities so only ITSQ-relevant tenders are surfaced
 - User management for ADMIN (create/edit/disable)
 - Tracker import issues list (invalid values left empty, resolved on update)